WandaChen/MangoDB_Project/README.md

 # MangoDB_Project
-Wrangle OpenStreetMap Data - Selected the city Taipei, Taiwan and use data munging techniques
+Wrangle OpenStreetMap Data - Selected the city KaoShiung, Taiwan and use data munging techniques